AI roleplay app that stays in character represented by consistent personas and interaction modes

 Why do AI roleplay characters change personality mid-conversation?

-Is staying in character different from having good memory?
+Is staying in character different from having good memory in AI roleplay?

 Yes.
-Memory is about what the AI recalls, which details and events it can reference.
-Staying in character is about how the AI behaves, whether it holds its specific personality under emotional pressure.
-An app can remember everything that happened and still have the character feel like a different person by message 50.
+They are related but separate problems.
+Memory is about what the AI recalls: names, events, and relational history it can reference.
+Staying in character is about how the AI behaves: whether it holds its specific personality, voice, and emotional register under pressure.
+An app can remember every detail of your story and still have the character feel like a different person by message 50.
+For real long-form roleplay, you need both working at the same time.

-How do I test if an AI roleplay app will drift over time?
+How do I test whether an AI roleplay app will drift over time?

 Why do so many AI characters end up feeling the same?